“My scientific work is motivated by an irresistible desire to understand the secrets of nature –

 It was Albert Einstein‘s first honorary doctorate, but many more were to follow.

-On the day of the celebration of the 500th anniversary (Wednesday, November 12, 1919) of the University of Rostock, Albert Einstein and Max Planck (German physicist and Nobel laureate, 1858-1947) were awarded the honorary doctorate.
+During the 500th anniversary celebrations (November 25 to 27, 1919) of the University of Rostock, Albert Einstein and Max Planck (German physicist and Nobel Prize winner, 1858-1947) were awarded honorary doctorates.

 Einstein was awarded a honorary doctorate in medicine “in recognition of the enormous work of his mind”.
 In his letter of thanks to the dean of the medical faculty Einstein wrote: “I thank you very much for sending me the certificate which represents your excellent taste, and for your friendly covering letter.
 The wonderful celebration of your venerable university and the heartfelt hospitality which I was allowed to experience in Rostock will always be a nice memory for me.”